Paul Bollenback

 Paul Bollenback Live Q&A 4/5/18 at 8pm EST [Free for Members]

-Paul Bollenback's emotionally expressive style and eclectic approach is the result of a wide range of influences, including Carlos Santana, Wes Montgomery, George Benson, Kenny Burrell, Herbie Hancock, Bill Evans, John Coltrane, Wayne Shorter, John McLaughlin, Jimi Hendrix, Johnny Winter and Lenny Breau.
-FREE FOR MEMBERS
+A recorded live Q&A session with jazz guitarist Paul Bollenback, originally streamed on April 5, 2018.
+Paul answers questions from members about guitar playing, improvisation, and his musical approach.
+Paul's emotionally expressive style and eclectic approach are the result of a wide range of influences, including Carlos Santana, Wes Montgomery, George Benson, Kenny Burrell, Herbie Hancock, Bill Evans, John Coltrane, Wayne Shorter, John McLaughlin, Jimi Hendrix, Johnny Winter, and Lenny Breau.
+This session is free for members .

 Jazz GuitarLive Q&AImprovisation